gatsby-uc/gatsby-source-strapi/README.md

 #### Multiple requests instead of a single large one

-If you have many items in a collection and a single API call is a bit heavy for your server, you can split it into multiple requests.
+When you have many items in a collection, a single API call can be a bit heavy for your server.
+In that case, you can split your data fetching into multiple requests.

 ```javascript
 // In your gatsby-config.js